-As entrepreneurs, starting a business brings out many different emotions, including passion, excitement and, often, impatience.
+Starting a business brings out many different emotions in entrepreneurs, including passion, excitement, and impatience.
 We have what we think is a great business idea, so we want to get started, hit the ground running, and see progress immediately.
 It's often difficult to stop speeding ahead and take the process step-by-step, especially when some of the steps are tedious.
-But it's very important to take time to identify your motivation before starting a business.
+However, it's very important to take time to identify your motivation before starting a business.

 It's difficult to stay focused when challenges arise and your determination is tested if you don't know why you're doing something.
-And these tests and challenges come up often when starting a business, usually when you least expect it.
+Such tests and challenges come up often when starting a business, usually when you least expect it.

 You need to know what you're fighting for so you are focused and driven to keep pushing ahead when these challenges arise.
-Knowing and understanding your motivation can help you avoid getting sucked into the minutiae of the business startup process, prevent becoming overwhelmed and generating the feeling that you are prepared for anything.
+Knowing and understanding your motivation can help you avoid getting sucked into the minutiae of the business startup process, prevent becoming overwhelmed, and generate the feeling that you are prepared for anything.

-To figure out what motivates you when starting a business, you need to get clarity on why you're doing what you're doing, what you hope to accomplish, what the risks are, and what you expect the payoffs to be.
+To figure out what motivates you when starting a business, you need to find clarity in why you're doing what you're doing, what you hope to accomplish, what the risks are, and what you expect the payoffs to be.
 This is what will keep you centered and focused when you face challenges during the process.

-It can be difficult to figure out your motivation, though, especially if you haven't taken time to boil down to the basics before.
+It can be difficult to figure out your motivation, especially if you haven't taken the time to think it through.
 There are a lot of things that may motivate you, and you may be motivated by several different factors.
-The key is knowing what your most powerful motivators are, and using them to overcome challenges as you embark on your small business journey.
+The key is knowing what your most powerful motivators are and using them to overcome challenges as you embark on your small business journey.

 - Money: Is wealth, paying off debts, or living luxuriously a motivator for you?